NoelDeMartin/soukai/docs/guide/defining-models.md

 :::

 ::: warning ⚠️ Model name inflection
 The current implementation of the name inflection is naive and should be improved.
-At the moment, the model name is only converted to lower case and appended an 's' character, so it shouldn't be trusted to do proper pluralization.
+At the moment, the model name is only converted to lower case and appended an 's' character.
+So it shouldn't be trusted to do proper pluralization.
 :::

 ## Relationships

-Relationships are a great way to work with referenced models.
+Relationships are a the best way to work with related models.

 Conceptually, there are three types of relationships: One-to-one, One-to-many and Many-to-many.
 But this taxonomy can be limiting to declare relationships in non-relational databases.
 This is because documents can hold array fields, and the same relationship can be represented in multiple ways.

 For example, imagine that you have a `Post` model and a `User` model.
 Conceptually, a user can write many posts and a post can have a single author (a user).
 This is a One-to-many relationship, one user (the author) to many posts.
-However, there are different ways of representing this relationship in the database:
+However, there are different ways to model this relationship in the database:

 - The post model could have an `authorId` field.
 - The user model could have a `postIds` array field.